LaurenFONG200/hifryguy/README.md

 ...
 ![This is an image](https://cdn.shopify.com/s/files/1/0363/5842/2663/products/WhatsAppImage2021-05-04at11.45.27PM_4_530x@2x.jpg?v=1620197279)
 # TASTE TEA CAFE !!
-- 10/10: "Seasoned just enough but not in an unhealthy way, these fries available in both waffle and curly can knock your socks off!" -Momma Fong
+- 10/10: "Seasoned just enough but not in an unhealthy way, these fries available in both waffle and curly can knock your socks off!
+They're crunchy enough on the outsie but not burnt and still soft on the inside.
+These are the best fries ever!" -Momma Fong